Elisabethenberg and Olgaberg

 Famous vineyard sites

 The Bodensee (Lake Constance) forms a border between Germany, Switzerland and Austria.
-Some 30 km/20 miles northwest of the lake lies the Hegau district of Germany, home of a chain of extinct volcanoes, the highest of which is Hohentwiel.
-Depending on where it is measured, the cone-shaped hill ranges in height from 630 to 707 meters / 2,067 to 2,320 feet.
-Two vineyard sites Elisabethenberg and Olgaberg, planted at heights between 520560 meters /1,7061,836 feet share the steep slopes of the Hohentwiel Berg (hill or mountain) with a Bannwald, a primeval forest and nature reserve since 1941 capped with one of Germanys largest castle ruins, Hohentwiel fortress, nearly 10 ha/25 acres in size.
+Some 30 km northwest of the lake lies the Hegau district of Germany, home of a chain of extinct volcanoes, the highest of which is Hohentwiel.
+Depending on where it is measured, the cone-shaped hill ranges in height from 630 to 707 meters.
+Two vineyard sites Elisabethenberg and Olgaberg, planted at heights between 520 - 560 meters, share the steep slopes of the Hohentwiel Berg (hill or mountain) with a Bannwald, a primeval forest and nature reserve since 1941 capped with one of Germanys largest castle ruins, Hohentwiel fortress, nearly 10 ha in size.

 Fire and Ice